kubedb/docs/docs/guides/proxysql/concepts/proxysql/index.md

 ## Next Steps

 #TODO: edit the links
-- Learn how to use KubeDB to load balance MySQL Group Replication [here](/docs/guides/proxysql/quickstart/load-balance-mysql-group-replication.md).
+- Learn how to use KubeDB to load balance MySQL Group Replication
-- Want to hack on KubeDB?
-Check our [contribution guidelines](/docs/CONTRIBUTING.md).